 Phytoplankton and Harmful Algae Blooms

-It is possible for phytoplankton to grow out of control if an ecosystem contains too many nutrients, this creates something known as a harmful algae bloom or a HAB.
-Harmful algae bloom produce harmful effects on their environments and can impact fish, shellfish, marine mammals, birds, and people.
+It is possible for phytoplankton to grow out of control if an ecosystem contains too many nutrients; this creates something known as a harmful algae bloom or a HAB.
+Harmful algae bloom produces harmful effects on their environments and can impact fish, shellfish, marine mammals, birds, and people.
 There are several human illnesses that can be debilitating or fatal.
 Every coastal area experiences HABs.
 They are a concern to governments around the world due to the impact they can have on marine life, industry, and tourism.
 Climate change appears to be exasperating the problem.

 When diatoms have the correct amount of sunlight and nutrients, they’re capable of doubling in size every twenty-four hours.
 They use a process known as asexual multiple fission.
 This means that the nucleus of the parent cell divides several times by amitosis, creating more nuclei.
 Then, daughter cells are created when the cytoplasms separate.
 In ideal conditions, diatoms live for around six days.
 When they die, their shells sink, carrying atmospheric carbon into the deep sea.